The Tower (2012 South Korean film): Plot

-Dae-ho's group tries to escape to the other tower, the Cityview Tower, by crossing the skybridge between them, but the structure gives way and Cha falls to his death, with Ha-na and Sun-woo barely managed to escape.
-The Riverview Tower then starts to buckle because of the fire damaging the structure due to its intense heat warping the building's steel frame, and Fire Commissioner Jang decides to demolish it to avoid it toppling over the other tower or the Yeongdeungpo District.
-He orders everyone in and around the complex to evacuate, and Young-ki uses Dae-ho's fingerprint access to discharge the tower's water tanks in order slow down the rate of collapse.
+Dae-ho's group tries to escape to the other tower, the Cityview Tower, by crossing the buckling skybridge between them, but the structure gives way and Cha falls to his death, while Ha-na and Sun-woo barely managed to escape and are lowered down to the surface by the helicopter.
+With the Riverview Tower at the risk of collapse, threatening Yeongdeungpo District, Fire Commissioner Jang prepares the team for a building implosion and orders everyone in and around the complex to evacuate.
+To slow down the rate of collapse, Young-ki uses Dae-ho's fingerprint access to discharge the tower's water tanks.
+The water torrent washes over the flames surrounding Byung-man and a group of religious followers led by church elder and Tower Sky's lottery winner, Mr. Kim, saving their lives.

-Young-ki and Dae-ho then ride the freight elevator in free-fall to quickly descend to the surface, and alongside pregnant woman Nam-ok, they manage to climb out before the elevator slams into the basement, trapping Yon-hee and Byung-man and leaving them slowly asphyxiated.
-Dae-ho voluntarily goes back inside Tower Sky along with Young-ki and his crew to rescue the trapped survivors.
+Young-ki and Dae-ho then ride the freight elevator in free-fall to quickly descend to the surface, and alongside pregnant woman Nam-ok, they manage to climb out before the elevator slams into the basement parking garage, trapping Yon-hee and Byung-man and fatally impaling Kim in the debris.
+Dae-ho voluntarily goes back inside Tower Sky along with Young-ki and Sung-woo to rescue the trapped survivors.
 They leave the survivors on the storm drain and set out to detonate the rainwater storage tanks, hoping the fast-moving current will send them straight towards the Han River before the tower collapses.
 However, Young-ki loses the detonator before reaching the survivors.

-Young-ki then sacrifices his own life by manually detonating the explosives, and the resulting rushing torrent carries the group towards the river, right as the firefighters blow up the Riverview Tower.
+Young-ki, after leaving his voicemail to his estranged wife, sacrifices his own life by manually detonating the explosives.
+The rushing torrent carries the group towards the river, right as the firefighters blow up the Riverview Tower.
 The survivors are pulled out from the water by the rescue team, and Sun-woo and Byung-man salute their fallen captain.

-Before the closing credits, a white chocolate cake, which was meant to be delivered to Kang Young-ki, is seen in an empty display case at the now-empty bakery.
-An aerial shot shows the 63 Building and the remains of Tower Sky, now consisting of the single 120-story Cityview Tower, with their surroundings covered in thick dust from the demolished Riverview Tower.
+A camera still shows a single white chocolate cake–reserved for Young-ki, sitting alone in an empty display case, and the 63 Building along the Yeongdeungpo District engulfed by dust from the demolished Riverview Tower.